-The Historic Centre of Casalattico
+Photo Tour of the Historic Centre of Casalattico

 The historic centre of the village consists of one main street with many little alleyways leading off it.
 In the centre stands the Church of San Barbato, who is the patron saint of the town.
 Some remains of the ancient town walls can still be seen, certain sections have, over time, become incorporated in the town’s dwellings.
 The remains of a semi-circular tower, which looks towards Casalvieri, is still visible today.